Is the Colosseum Underground Tour Worth it? My Honest Review

 Visiting the Colosseum is one of the top things to do in Rome, if you really want to experience the Colosseum on another level, the Colosseum underground tour brings you on a personal level with the gladiators that fell or stood champion at the arena.

-On my trip to Rome, it was a no brainer that I wanted to visit the Colosseum but I felt the tour wouldn’t be complete without exploring the underground portion beneath the sands of the arena.
+On my first time visiting Rome, it was a no brainer that I wanted to visit the Colosseum but I felt the tour wouldn’t be complete without exploring the underground portion beneath the sands of the arena.

 If you are wondering, “Is the Colosseum Underground Tour even worth it?”
 My short answer is yes!
-The underground portion offers access to restricted areas and smaller groups.
+The underground portion offers access to restricted areas and the groups tend to be smaller.

 In this post, I’ll share my honest Underground tour review, what to expect, and why I believe it’s absolutely worth booking this tour in advance.